 - Use vulnerability scanners in your AWS environment.
 They help you to prepare for PCI-DSS audits too.

 6- Develop and Maintain secure systems and applications

 - Ensure all security patches are reviewed, tested and timely applied on your EC2 instances and other AWS resources.

 - Keep looking at AWS related security bulletins.

-- Develop your internal and external software’s according to PCI-DSS guidelines.
+- Develop your internal and external software according to PCI-DSS guidelines.

 - It is a best practice to segregate your development, staging and production environment.

-- Enable MFA for IAM users with strong password policy.
+- Enable MFA for IAM users with a strong password policy.

 - Rotate IAM users access key and secret access key on regular intervals.

-- If you are serving web application, ensure common coding vulnerabilities (SQL injection, Cross site scripting, directory traversal etc) are taken care at application level or use a web application firewall in front of your web servers.
+- If you are serving web application, ensure common coding vulnerabilities (SQL injection, Cross site scripting, directory traversal, etc) are taken care at the application level or use a web application firewall in front of your web servers.

 - Any changes made to your environment has to be approved and documented.

-- Perform regular security audit of your environment.
+- Perform a regular security audit of your environment.

 - Avoid manual deployment.
 Leverage on automation.